Want to try driving a motor cruiser? – Learn basic skills handling a 47ft twin shaft motor cruiser in beautiful Poole Harbour

 If you are unable to get afloat immediately why not have a read of your coursebook Start Powerboating and reflect on the parts of your course you’d like to develop further.
 The usual next steps for study include: VHF Marine Radio Course, Navigation Training or studying books such as the Powerboat Handbook to understand and refine your practical skills.

 Don’t forget if you’re on coastal waters we advise you carry a VHF whether it’s a portable, handheld or a fixed radio set.
-To operate the VHF you are required to have an ‘Authority to Operate’ (in an emergency please just use the set!).
+To operate the VHF you are required to have an ‘Authority to Operate’.
+(In an emergency please just use the set!).
 This qualification can be undertaken as either a one day classroom course or you can study online and then arrange a convenient time for a short assessment with us.
-Initially we find some reluctance to take the radio course but we have yet to find a student who hasn’t enjoyed and taken away a lot from the course.
+Initially we find some reluctance to take the radio course.
+However, we have yet to find a student who hasn’t enjoyed and taken away a lot from the course.
 It’s underrated and our most commonly received feedback is ‘didn’t expect to enjoy this but had a great day and learnt lots!’

-When you attended your Level 2 Powerboat Course it was probably the first time you’d considered navigation and safety kit and yet within a two day course we only have time to introduce to information on passage planning and pilotage, buoys and collision regulations.
-The Essential Navigation course is a fab short course that starts to develop the concepts further and introduce to a few new techniques.
-It is usually taken online in your own time – there is no final ‘test’, instead you complete exercises as you progress and on successful completion you receive an RYA Certificate.
+When you attended your Level 2 Powerboat Course it was probably the first time you’d considered navigation and safety kit.
+Within a two day course we only have time to introduce to information on passage planning and pilotage, buoys and collision regulations.
+The Essential Navigation course is a fab short course that starts to develop the concepts further.
+It introduce a few new techniques.
+It is usually taken online in your own time – there is no final ‘test’.
+Instead you complete exercises as you progress and on successful completion you receive an RYA Certificate.

 Don’t forget we also offer short Powerboat Refresher Sessions on the RIB or can offer bespoke training on either our boat or your own.
 Just contact us to have a chat.